rrgmc/litsql-db/lsql/README.md

         sm.Limit(10),
     )

-    // generate SQL string from litsql and prepare it, storing named parameter to be replaced later dstmt, err := ddb.Prepare(ctx, query)
+    // generate SQL string from litsql and prepare it, storing the named parameters to be replaced later dstmt, err := ddb.Prepare(ctx, query)
     if err != nil {
         panic(err)